Statistical Tests for Replacing Human Decision Makers with Algorithms: Acknowledgments

 \section{Acknowledgments}

-We thank the editors and two anonymous referees, Xiaohong Chen, Ron Gallant, Peter Hansen, Adam Rosen, Andres Santos, George Tauchen, Valentin Verdier, and participants at various seminars and conferences for insightful comments.
-We also thank Xin Lin and Yichuan Zhang for excellent research assistance.
+We thank the editors and two anonymous referees, Brendan Beare, Bo Honore, Xiaohong Chen, Ron Gallant, Bruce Hansen, Peter Hansen, Bentley MacLeod, Jack Porter, Adam Rosen, Andres Santos, George Tauchen, Valentin Verdier, and participants at various seminars and conferences for insightful comments.
+We also thank Yichuan Zhang, Xin Lin and Zhonghao Huang for excellent research assistance.
 This study was approved by the National Health Commission.
 Informed consents were obtained from all the NFPC participants.
-We acknowledge funding support from the National Science Foundation (SES 1658950 to Han Hong), the National Natural Science Foundation of China (72192802 to Ke Tang), Guoqiang Institute, Tsinghua University (2020GQG1018 to Ke Tang), and the National Natural Science Foundation of China (72222022, 72171013, 72242101 to Jingyuan Wang).
+We acknowledge funding support from the National Science Foundation (SES 1658950 to Han Hong), the National Science Fund for Distinguished Young Scholars of China (71325007 to Ke Tang), the State’s Key Project of Research and Development Plan (2016YFC1000307 to Jingyuan Wang) and the National Natural Science Foundation of China (61572059 to Jingyuan Wang).